10 ways to safely entertain your children at home

 6. Do some digital meet-ups

 Being cooped up with your children for a week or two might be tricky at times, but being left entirely isolated from human contact is surely worse.
-That’s the situation potentially facing many older people during the current situation.
+That’s the situation potentially facing many older people during the current lockdown.

 So, if you can’t visit grandparents, great-grandparents or other older family members and friends, why not meet up with them digitally instead?